crowdfavorite-mirrors/wp-usernoise/readme.txt

 == Frequently Asked Questions ==

 1. **Usernoise button does not show after installation** - <strong>Check if your theme has `<?php wp_head(); ?>`</strong> call at `header.php`.
 Also check if some of your plugins install their own jQuery versions.
 Feel free to contact me for help.
 2. **I have problems with notification email delivery** - It is a generic WordPress problem with outgoing emails.
-You can use [All In One Email plugin](http://codecanyon.net/item/all-in-one-email-for-wordpress/1290390?ref=karevn) to fix it and have HTML emails instead of plain text.
+You can use [All In One Email plugin](http://codecanyon.net/item/all-in-one-email-for-wordpress/1290390) to fix it and have HTML emails instead of plain text.
-3. **Can I open a feedback window using some other button?** - yes, you just need to upgrade to [Usernoise Pro](http://codecanyon.net/item/usernoise-pro-advanced-modal-feedback-debug/1420436?ref=karevn).
+3. **Can I open a feedback window using some other button?** - yes, you just need to upgrade to [Usernoise Pro](http://codecanyon.net/item/usernoise-pro-advanced-modal-feedback-debug/1420436).
 4. **When I fill the feedback form and click "Submit feedback" button - the loader spins, and nothing happens** - most probably, you have `define('FORCE_SSL_ADMIN', true);` in your `wp-config.php`, also check if you have Site Url option at the general settings page equal to actual site url (www prefix matters!).
 4. **Is Usernoise spam-proof?** -- Yes, it almost is.
 Let me know if you are receiving a lot of spam with Usernoise - I'll try to help.
-5. **I need Usernoise in my language** - [Download a localization template](http://plugins.svn.wordpress.org/usernoise/languages/usernoise.pot), edit it with your favorite text editor, and send me to `karev.n (at) gmail dot com`.
+5. **I need Usernoise in my language** - [Download a localization template](http://plugins.svn.wordpress.org/usernoise/languages/usernoise.pot), edit it with your favorite text editor, and send me to `hello.cherrydev (at) gmail dot com`.
 I will include your translation and credits into the next Usernoise release.
 It takes 2-3 days usually.
 7. **Can I add some custom fields to Usernoise form?** - Yes, you can, but it requires some coding skills.
 Use `un_feedback_form_body` action and `un_validate_feedback` filter.
 8. **Usernoise is missing /some feature/** - Feel free to contact me!
 I really appreciate new ideas.

 == Screenshots ==

-1. Usernoise form on Nikolay Karev`s site.
+1. Usernoise form.
 2. Admin bar with "New usernoise records" notification.
 3. Admin interface

 == Changelog ==

+= 3.7.12 =
+* DB revision bumped to fix the problem for upgrades.

+= 3.7.11 =
+* Fix: feedback category tabs did not show if 3.7.10 was the first version installed.

+= 3.7.10 =
+* Czech language added.
+* Hebrew language added.
+* Deutsch localisation updated.

 = 3.7.9 =
 * XSS vulnerabilities fixed.